Reuh/candran/README.md

 a.child?:method?() -- safe navigation operator

-local {hey, method} = a -- destructuring assignement
+local {hey, method} = a -- destructuring assignment

 local odd = [ -- table comprehension
 	for i=1, 10 do